mhtvsSFrpHdE/yet-another-gpu-partition-guide/06_OptimizeRemotePerformance.md

 If play Minecraft and you may notice any OpenGL game or applications can't be opened
 Hyper-V monitor must be enabled to support OpenGL, just virtual display driver is not enough

+Also there is a config in Nvidia Profile Inspector to allow you turn on shader cache for OpenGL apps if you interested

 ## YUV420 vs YUV444
 Some Nvidia cards support H.264 YUV444 encoding
 but decoder doesn't support YUV 444, client side decode performance may poor and latency >= 16.6 ms (60 FPS)